lvgl/lvgl/docs/overview/draw.rst

 first draw on an internal draw buffer.
 When a drawing (rendering) is ready that buffer is copied to the display.

-The draw buffer can be smaller than a display’s size.
+The draw buffer can be smaller than a display's size.
 LVGL will simply render in "tiles" that fit into the given draw buffer.

 This approach has two main advantages compared to directly drawing to